LucDuponcheelAtGitHub/timeHybrids/README.md

 *In fact ,the difference between pre-things and pre-interactions is one of language only, we may just as well call a* *pre-thing A(t) a pre-interaction i(A(t),A(t))*.

-`noPreThingsFromNoPreThings` refers to the following, slightly adapted, excerpt from the paper.
+`noPreThingsFromNoPreThingsPlaceTransitionBased` refers to the following, slightly adapted, excerpt from the paper.

 *Moreover the correspondence acting on the empty set is always the empty set; thus no pre-things arise as the result of* *a correspondence of the empty set!
 No pre-thing comes from nothing!*